-- In the film Taken, Liam Neeson's character Bryan points out to a Face Heel Turner that he's been out of the field too long, since he should have been able to tell the difference in weight between a loaded and an unloaded pistol.
+- In Taken, Liam Neeson's character Bryan points out to a Face Heel Turner that he's been out of the field too long, since he should have been able to tell the difference in weight between a loaded and an unloaded pistol.

-- Used in reverse as part of a suicide pact no less in the movie Murder by Numbers.
+- Used in reverse as part of a suicide pact no less in Murder by Numbers.
 Richie's gun doesn't have any bullets— but Justin's does.
 He realises the betrayal and... is not happy.